alvinbaena/pwd-checker/README.md

    is complete.
 2. The server logs to stdout in JSON format.
 3. The server logs the HTTP calls, also in JSON format.
-4. The server caches the password check requests for one hour, with a max of 50.000 requests cached.
+4. The server caches the password check requests for one hour, with a max of 50.000 unique requests cached.
+5. The server supports the autoconfiguration of a self-signed TLS certificate (valid for 30 days) with the use of the `self-tls` flag.
+This certificate is regenerated on each server start.

-### Docker
+### Docker (experimental)

 There is a `docker-compose.yaml` and `Dockerfile` file that builds the server to be used.
 Be warned that the file reads are incredibly slow, so the start-up procedure takes some time, and requests tend to take 500-1500ms.

 Use the Docker container at your own peril...

+**PD:** I will probably accept PR's for the Docker container to work correctly.

 ## Profiling